-- stimulates the mind keeps dogs active for longer, helps with concentration
+- Keeps dogs mind active for longer, stimulating them and helping with concentration

 Interactive games like these are a fab way to spend time with your dog.
 Work together to get the treats out of the compartments and build trust and respect with your dog at the same time.